Overview

 call risk, and credit and default risks for both issuers and counterparties.
 The risk of default on treasury

-inflation protected/inflation linked bonds is dependent upon the U.S. Treasury defaulting (extremely
+inflation protected/inflation-linked bonds is dependent upon the U.S. Treasury defaulting (extremely

 unlikely); however, they carry a potential risk of losing share price value, albeit rather minimal.
 Risks of

-investing in foreign fixed income securities also include the general risk of non-U.S. investing.
+Investing in foreign fixed income securities also include the general risk of non-U.S. investing.

-such as stocks, bonds, money market instruments and similar assets.
+bonds, money market instruments and similar assets.

-Page 19 of 39
+Page 17 of 37

 Disclosure Brochure

-not readily marketable.
+readily marketable.
 To provide investor liquidity, the funds may offer to repurchase a certain

-percentage of shares at net asset value on a periodic basis.
-Thus, clients may be unable to
+percentage of shares at net asset value periodically.
+Thus, clients may be unable to liquidate all or a

-liquidate all or a portion of their shares in these types of funds.
+portion of their shares in these types of funds.

 o Alternative Strategy Mutual Funds – Certain mutual funds available in the program invest